nre-learning/nrelabs-curriculum/lessons/fundamentals/lesson-17-git/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

 At this point, you may be wondering what those jumbled letters and numbers are to the left of the screen.
-Each commit
-gets its own cryptographic hash that uniquely identifies it.
-This is made using a combination of the date/time the commit
-was made, the contents of the commit, the parent commit (the commit before this one, if any), and a few other things.
+Each commit gets its own cryptographic hash that uniquely identifies it.
+This is made using a combination of the date/time the commit was made, the contents of the commit, the parent commit (the commit before this one, if any), and a few other things.

 If you look carefully at the output of the command `git commit`, which we ran a few steps ago, it actually gives you an abbreviated form of this commit ID right away - in this case, the ID is `bdb4902`:

 ```
-antidote@linux1:~/myfirstrepo$ git commit -m "My first commit!"
-[master (root-commit) bdb4902] My first commit!
+antidote@linux1:~/myfirstrepo$ git commit -m "Adding new interface configuration file" [master (root-commit) bdb4902] Adding new interface configuration file ...
-...
 ```